-Familiarize yourself with the breadboards in the E85 lab.
+Regardless of which you use, familiarize yourself with the breadboard you're going to use.
 Use an ohmmeter and some bits of wire to check which rows in the breadboard are connected.

-You should confirm that horizontal rows of five holes are connected.
+For the large breadboard: Use the multimeter to confirm that horizontal rows of five holes are connected.
 Vertical columns are also connected and are intended for power and ground, but note that the top and bottom half of each column is not connected on this breadboard, making it easy to accidentally not power your circuits.